You’re here because you’re thinking about becoming a contractor or are about to take the leap, right!?

 This is not designed to scare you as even the most experienced and skilled contractors make mistakes, after all, we’re only human.
 If you have insurance in place it can protect you as a contractor from these types of claims, covering the compensation and legal costs.

-You will want to look at the different types of insurance to see which best suit your business security needs: IR35 insurance, professional indemnity cover, public liability policy, contractor insurance.
+You will want to look at the different types of insurance to see which best suits your business security needs: IR35 insurance, professional indemnity cover, public liability policy, contractor insurance.

 The above is food for thought when starting out on the road to becoming a contractor, it can be daunting but the benefits far outweigh the initial start-up process.
 Once you’re set up you have freedom financially and personally.